-If you have any questions for our Governing Body board members, you can email email@example.com.
+If you have any questions for our Governing Body board members, you can email our corporate governance team.

 Dr Cook will provide clinical leadership for NHS Kernow at a critical time in its history, as it moves into the new integrated care system (ICS) by next April, bringing together health and care services to improve people’s health and wellbeing.

-Paul is passionate about good mental health, and for the past 10 years has been a driving force behind plans to ensure people can access high quality and safe services when needed.
-Under his leadership, he has embedded Cornwall and the Isles of Scilly’s integrated mental health strategy across the health and care system, and made sure people remember the person being supported, rather than organisational boundaries.
+Paul is passionate about good mental health.
+For the past 10 years has been a driving force behind plans to ensure people can access high quality and safe services when needed.
+Under his leadership, he has embedded our integrated mental health strategy across the health and care system, and made sure people remember the person being supported, rather than organisational boundaries.

-He moved to Cornwall in 2001 and had a combination of roles over time as a locum, salaried GP for 6 years in north Cornwall and a police surgeon.
+He moved to Cornwall in 2001.
+He’s had a combination of roles over time as a locum, salaried GP for 6 years in north Cornwall and a police surgeon.
 Paul used to be a gig rower but recently, more of this time is spent with his family.